Optimized Correlation Measures in Holography: Introduction

 \section{Introduction}

 One of the most important tools in AdS/CFT is the RT/HRT prescription \cite{Ryu:2006bv, Hubeny:2007xt} for computing the von Neumann entropy of a boundary region $A$ in the state $\rho_{AB}$:

-where $\mathcal{A}[\mathcal{M}]$ is the area of a homologous extremal surface anchored to the boundary of $A$ in the dual spacetime.
-Eq. \ref{rt} provides an elegant interpretation of the bulk-boundary correspondence: an information-theoretic quantity about the boundary state can be computed as the area of a geometric object in the bulk.
-However, the von Neumann entropy is not the only correlation measure for a generic quantum state; indeed, it is well-known that the von Neumann entropy is a poor measure of entanglement once one considers mixed or multipartite states.
-We could then ask if there are holographic duals for other correlation measures that are better suited for states where the von Neumann entropy fails to be good.
+where $\mathcal{A}[\mathcal{M}]$ is the area of a homologous extremal surface anchored to the boundary of $A$ in the dual spacetime. (\ref{rt}) provides an elegant interpretation of the bulk-boundary correspondence: an information-theoretic quantity about the boundary state can be computed as the area of a ``dual'' geometric object in the bulk, which is often simpler to do than working directly in the boundary theory.
+If $\rho_{AB}$ is pure, then $S_A$ captures the entire entanglement structure of the state.
+However, the von Neumann entropy is not the only correlation measure for a generic quantum state; indeed, it is well-known that the von Neumann entropy is a poor measure of entanglement once one considers mixed or $n$-party states with $n > 2$.
+Despite this, with a few exceptions, correlation measures beyond entropy have received little attention in a gravitational context.
+We therefore aim to study holographic duals for measures better suited to studying the entanglement structure of holographic mixed states, which are ubiquitous when studying e.g. black holes.

-We will consider this question for a class of correlation measures called \textit{optimized correlation measures}, whose bipartite forms were extensively studied in \cite{Levin:2019ab}.
-Given an arbitrary $n$-party state $\rho_{A_1\ldots A_n}$, these measures are defined to be a minimization of a particular function $f^{\alpha}$:
+We will consider a class of correlation measures called \textit{optimized correlation measures}, whose bipartite forms were extensively studied in \cite{Levin:2019ab}.
+Given an arbitrary $n$-party state $\rho_{A_1\ldots A_n}$, these measures are defined to be a minimization of a function $f^{\alpha}$: